Camp Squanto Information

 Upload your completed forms by logging back into your account and using the "Upload Documents" section.
 We will only accept copies that have been scanned in.

 MEDICATIONS: All medications must be turned in to the Camp Nurse at check-in for the protection of your child and all other campers.
 All medications must be in original containers labeled with camper’s name, medication name, dosage, and frequency.
 Please be aware that we cannot accept medications with someone else’s name.
 All vitamins for your camper, unless they are prescribed by a physician, should be left at home.
 Camp Squanto has a supply of over the counter medicines, such as Tylenol, Advil, Benadryl, Pepto Bismol, etc. which the nurse has standing orders to dispense as needed, so please do not send these along with your camper.

 If your camper has their own car and needs to drive themselves to camp, they will be provided a parking pass for their stay.
 The camper must provide their keys to the parking attendant and place their parking pass on their dashboard.
 The keys collected by the parking attendant will be provided to the Camp Squanto Director and returned to the camper at check-out.

 LIT Application Process

-- Complete the LIT application form (part of the online registration process.)
+Complete the LIT application form found HERE.

-- We require that you submit three (3) reference forms to be considered into the program.
+We require that you submit three (3) reference forms to be considered into the program.
 Download reference form here.

-- Once all materials are received, you will hear from camp regarding admission in the program as space is limited.
+Once all materials are received, you will hear from camp regarding admission in the program as space is limited.